Introducing web-agent, an open framework for building web agents. Fork it, swap models, and add Skills. Start building →

 The ClawHub registry is where most skills live.
 As of February 2026, it hosts 13,729 skills published by individual developers and companies.
 The VoltAgent community maintains a curated awesome list of 5,494 vetted skills from that pool.

 Instead of writing the same agent instructions from scratch each time, you install a skill someone already tested and refined.
+For a broader look at how OpenClaw fits among other open source AI agent frameworks, see our framework comparison guide.

 How to access OpenClaw skills?